Meeting the needs of older people in diverse care settings module (PN50107)

 - To enable the practitioner, when appropriate, to advise, support and supervise other members of healthcare teams across diverse clinical settings.

 This module focuses on managing the complex needs of older people in a variety of care settings and comprises three units:

 - Unit 1 The Physiology of Ageing: the impact on older people and their care requirements.

 - Unit 2 Meeting the psychological challenges for older people in the care setting

 - Unit 3 Meeting the challenges for older people living in our current society

-The module encourages you to apply evidence to nursing practice through exploration of interventions to prevent a cascade of dependence and ehance wellbeing in the community; examination of the practical strategies for the treatment of acute ill health plus long term conditions management including palliative care; an exploration of the psychological impact of ill health and supportive health care strategies.
+The module encourages you to apply evidence to practice through exploration of interventions to prevent a cascade of dependence and enhance wellbeing in the community; examination of the practical strategies for the treatment of acute ill health plus long term conditions management including palliative care; an exploration of the psychological impact of ill health and supportive health care strategies.

 Current local, national and international initiatives aimed at improving physical and mental health care will be interpreted in relation to practice.
 Issues which bridge primary and secondary care are examined for example, preventing unscheduled admission and medicines management.
 Examination and critical discussion of the potential impact(s) of the clinical care culture, ageism and ageist treatment of older people in diverse care settings including the influence of nursing attitudes on therapeutic care delivery

 Each unit is underpinned by material to support critical thinking around Care, Compassion and Dignity within the care environment.